 2. Wrong Utensils

-If you have a halogen hob or oven at home, you might have to replace majority of your pans, pots and cookers.
-Halogen heat only gets transferred to certain magnetic materials such as stainless-steel and cast iron.
+If you have a halogen hob or oven at home, you might have to replace the majority of your pans, pots, and cookers.
+Halogen heat only gets transferred to certain magnetic materials such as stainless steel and cast iron.

-Materials like aluminum, copper and glass are not effective when using any halogen appliance.
-Therefore, do not ruin your utensils or risk of catching a fire, so replace your equipment when using halogen heat.
+Materials like aluminum, copper, and glass are not effective when using any halogen appliance.
+Replace your equipment whenever you use halogen heat to avoid getting burned or ruining your utensils.

 3. Radiation After-Effects